 Alcohol, drinks, drugs and prostitution

 Drug taking and possession are illegal in India.
 Alcohol may be consumed in suitable environments, but is prohibited on public places and transport.
 In some religious cities alcohol is prohibited, and we ask you to respect this.
-If in doubt, seek advice from your local guide or tour leader.
+If in doubt, seek advice from your Tour Guide.
 For the sake of your own safety and of the rest of the group, we ask you to refrain from accepting any offers of alcohol or illegal substances from local people or fellow travelers.
 Group members found to be in possession of illegal substances or being involved with prostitutes will be asked to leave the trip without any refund.

 In many states smoking is prohibited in public places.
 Smoking is also prohibited on public transport (buses and trains) so please refrain from smoking in these environments, even if you see others breaking the law.

 As always, no matter where you are, look after your belongings and beware of pick- pocketing, especially on buses.
 Keep your valuables, jewelry, tickets, excess traveler’s cheque and passport photocopy somewhere at safe place.
 Always keep your passport and money on your body in a money belt or in a sack around your neck and under your shirt.
 Never leave them in a bag or in a pocket.
 Remember to photocopy all your documents (insurance, passport, traveler’s cheque etc.) and keep them separately from the originals.

 Do not expect local people to know what will make you sick; it is your responsibility to choose carefully what you eat and drink.
 It is often difficult to say no to people who offer you a glass of water or serve you some raw vegetables.
 Do not let politeness make you sick.
 Simply thank them and firmly say no. You can also take help of your Tour Guide if you are on a small group tour.
 For safety reasons, always avoid accepting food from strangers on buses and trains.